Donner Lake

 Schallenberger Ridge and closely follow the route of the original transcontinental railroad.
 The historic route of the Lincoln Highway, the first automobile road across America and US 40 follows the northern shoreline, then climbs to Donner Pass from where the entire lake may be viewed.

+History of the name of the lake

+The lake was called Datsa’ shut by the Washoe people.
+In 1844, the Stephens-Townsend-Murphy party was the first wagon train to successfully cross the Sierra Nevada mountains.
+Before them, in January 1844, John C. Frémont and Kit Carson found the river, which Frémont named as Salmon-Trout River for the fish in it.
+They enjoyed the company of the Paiutes in the area, as did later pioneers seeking to cross at this pass.

+The wagon train group named it Truckee Lake, from the help given them by a Paiute Chief; they understood him to be calling the river and lake by the word Truckee.
+They left six wagons at the lake.
+They took five other wagons across the pass into the Central Valley on November 25, 1844.

 Both the lake and the pass were named after the ill-fated Donner Party, which wintered involuntarily near the lake in 1846.

-Donner Memorial State Park is on the east end of the lake and provides campsites with access to several different beaches.
-There are also various hiking trails in the park.
+Donner Memorial State Park was established in 1928; it is not clear when the name of the lake was changed from Truckee to Donner.
+The state park is on the east end of the lake and provides campsites with access to several different beaches.
+There are also hiking trails in the park.

 Fishing

 The lake's depth has been measured by the California State Lands Commission to be 238 ft deep at its deepest point.
 High water level is 5935.8 ft above Mean Sea Level.

 Donner Lake holds some of the biggest lake trout in the state.
 There is also a good population of rainbow and brown trout as well as Kokanee salmon.
 Fisherman use downriggers and troll with plugs for Kokanee salmon and rainbow trout in order to catch the trophy-sized lake trout.
 During the spring and fall lake trout come to the top to feed, and these are the only times of year one has the chance to hook a laker in shallow water.

 A public boat ramp operated by the Truckee Donner Recreation & Parks District is available in the northwest corner of Donner Lake.
 A fee is charged for boat launching.
 The lake is open to both powerboats and sailboats.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed an advisory for Donner Lake based on mercury and PCBs found in fish caught from this water body.
 The advisory provides safe eating advice for fish species caught in the body of water.